 Wheat allergy should not be confused with gluten sensitivity!

-Wheat allergy is a life threatening condition that occurs when IgE antibodies interact with wheat proteins, resulting in symptoms
+Wheat allergy is a life threatening condition that occurs when allergy ( IgE) antibodies interact with wheat proteins, resulting in

-such as facial swelling, throat swelling, hives, and difficulties breathing (see symptoms of food allergies for more information on
+symptoms such as facial swelling, throat swelling, hives, and difficulties breathing (see symptoms of food allergies for more

 Gluten sensitivity, or celiac disease, results from an abnormal reaction by the immune system to a protein in grains such as